 It seems that almost everyone loves a good banana cake.
 This dreamy One-Bowl No-Mixer Banana Cake is really good!
 It's super moist, just sweet enough and has a delicious tender crumb.
 Add the creamy vanilla bean icing and a handful (maybe two) of crunchy candied walnuts and you've now taken it to nirvana status!

-Tips for one-bowl, no-mixer cakes
+One-bowl, no-mixer cakes

 I love cake - but not just any cake.
 It has to be really good cake.
 Otherwise, to me, it's just not worth the calories.
 I used to think that you had to pull out a mixer and go through a lot of steps (and a lot of dishes) to make a really good cake.
 But because so many of you (our wonderful Café followers) are busy people with very full lives I decided to try to simplify the process of making a cake, a really good cake.